 Daycare

 My daughter will be going to daycare when I return to work.
-I will be pumping for her.
-Is there anything I need to tell her daycare beforehand?
+Any special instructions I should share with her caregiver since she is breastfed?

-The most important thing is open communication with baby's caregivers.
 Remember that you are the parent.
-Daycares have their own ways of doing things, but you are the only one who can make feeding decisions for your baby."
-Share with your daycare how important breastfeeding and feeding your baby breast milk is for you as a parent.
-Thank them for their hard work in caring for your baby and work as a team!
+Daycares have their own ways of doing things, but you are the only one who can make feeding decisions for your baby.
+Share with your baby's caregivers how important breastfeeding is for you and your baby.
+Thank them for their hard work in caring for your baby and working as a team!

 Returning to school?
 Click here.